lcs-project/secretariat/special-publications/SP1.md

 ### §3.2 Publication Number Assignment (Notwithstanding §4)

-Any Draft Specification that has not completed Steps 1 through 5 of the §4 Review Process, may be assigned a Publication Number.
+Any Draft Specification that has not completed Steps 1 through 5 of the §4 Review Process may be assigned a Publication Number.
 To Recieve a Publication Number Assignment, a member of the LCS Leads must sponsor the Application.
 This Member must represent that the LCS Leads intend to publish the Specification notwithstanding [§4 of LCS1](https://github.com/lcs-project/publications/blob/main/primary/LCS1.md#4-steps-of-publication), and are likely to do so.